Build page

 The new build page consists of three main components:

-• The main content area showing your selected view (Summary, Canvas, Table, or Waterfall).
+• The main content area showing your selected view (Summary, Steps, or Annotations).

-• A resizable step drawer for viewing logs and step information.
+• A configurable step panel for viewing logs and step information.

 Core actions